Pacific Domes is Accepting Partnering Proposals for NASA’s 2021 Funding Opportunity

 Creating Positive Solutions to Critical Global Issues

-The study of resonance science has proven that immersive environments inside a geodesic dome produce positive results.
+Some of the known benefits of immersive environments inside a geodesic dome have to do with the study of resonance science.
 Imagine students working together to solve planetary issues in a beneficial learning environment such as, the harmonic frequencies within an immersive planetarium dome.

 The Future of Immersive AVR Education

 Blurring the line between the real and the imagined, lies immersive AVR (Augmented and Virtual Reality) education.
-Virtual Reality (VR) attempts to simulate a real-life environment and transports the viewer out of the present setting; while, Augmented Reality AR technology layers digital information atop the user’s physical surroundings.
+Virtual Reality (VR) attempts to simulate a real-life environment, transporting viewers out of their present setting; while, Augmented Reality AR technology layers digital information atop the user’s physical surroundings.

-Moving forward into 2019, some experts sense that, whereas, VR remains a niche technology, AR has become readily available to anyone with a smartphone.
+Moving forward into this decade some experts sense that, whereas, VR remains a niche technology, AR has become readily available to anyone with a smartphone.
 The future of immersive planetarium education seems to be evolving along the lines of Augmented and Virtual Reality (AVR).

 If you would like to consider partnering with Pacific Domes, we will work with you to design your project and help you engage with the planetarium-museum community in your area.